monsoonmaelstrom/book2/book2.md

 “Not much,” Peter says, pulling out a spare shirt and pair of pants.

-“Hand them over,” I tell him, and wait for Alex and Liam to do the same.
+“Hand them over,” I demand, and wait for Alex and Liam to do the same.
 Once I’ve got all their spare clothes, I begin knotting them together into something resembling a sling.

 Alex sighs.
 “Well there’s no way I’m going to be able to wear those again, Hazel.”